 When setting up the message extension, you choose the number they text to, what the extensions says, and their opening message so you always know what they’re texting about.

 A location extension is a must-have for any brick-and-mortar that requires the customer to come to you.
 You set it up through Google My Business, and then you can easily add it to your extensions.

 Affiliate location extensions can be a little tricky to understand.

-Let’s say you want to sell your physical product – like a cell phone – but you want the customer to know that they can buy it at any of your authorized retailers – like Radio Shack.
-When you create your ad, you can give the customer the option of purchasing your phone online, or they can visit a nearby Radio Shack that your product is available at; you choose the store.
+Let’s say you want to sell your physical product – like a cell phone – but you want the customer to know that they can buy it at any of your authorized retailers – like Verizon Wireless.
+You’d then link the Verizon Wireless stores that your phone is available at as an ad extension.